 Cindy and Percy are currently available to consult with defense attorneys and teams on felony resentencing cases.
 They can assist with legal issues and strategies, finding evidence of mitigation, telling the client’s story of transformation and rehabilitation, building reentry plans, and with engaging community members and organizations to show support for the client at resentencing hearings.

-Join RPW for a a monthly First Friday meetup to discuss resentencing and second look cases.
+NEW!!
+Join us for First Fridays – Join RPW for a a monthly First Friday meetup to discuss resentencing and second look cases.
 Click here to learn more.

 WDA’s Immigration Project Is Assisting with Postconviction Relief for Noncitizens in Washington State